Hey everyone,

 The good news is there is still time to prep your house now so you don’t have to spend your holidays trying to figure out why your ceiling is dripping water.

-Tips to prevent ice damns
+Tips to prevent ice dams

 Improve your attic insulation